dani-lbnl/resting/README.md

 * How to run tests

 * Deployment instructions
-    * The Docker containers described by this repository are intended for use on the NERSC Spin system, as described in the documentation.
+    * The Docker images produced by this tool are intended for use on the NERSC Spin platform, as described in the documentation.

 ### Contribution guidelines ###